plasmadice/cat-clicker-premium/README.md

 # Cat Clicker
 This is the sequel to a previous project.
 This sequel's purpose was to show the importance of properly structuring code and how using a MVC relationship can make scaling easier.
-View the original project [here](https://github.com/plasmadice/cat-clicker)
+View the original project [here.](https://github.com/plasmadice/cat-clicker)
-Created for a udacity course.
-This project purpose is to teach the creator that the requirements of a project are not really finite.
-And to work on a project with that in mind.

 ## How it works
 Simply open index.html or view the [live version](http://plasmadice.github.io/cat-clicker-premium/)